If your congestive heart failure has left you unable to work for 12 months or longer, then, yes, you may be eligible for disability benefits.

 More than 6.2 million adults in the United States have been diagnosed with heart failure.
 While proper treatment can improve symptoms of heart failure, more severe or advanced cases may significantly limit a person’s quality of life and their ability to work.
 In this situation, it may be necessary to apply for Social Security Disability Insurance (SSDI) and/or Supplemental Security Income (SSI) through the Social Security Administration (SSA).

-If your congestive heart failure has left you unable to work for 12 months or longer, then you may be eligible for SSDI and/or SSI benefits.
 To qualify for disability benefits, you will need to file an application and submit proof of your diagnosis, symptoms, and how they affect your ability to work.
 An experienced NJ disability attorney can help you with the application process.

 At Bross & Frankel, we have helped thousands of people with disabilities get the monthly benefits that they are entitled to under the law.
 We offer free claim reviews and will work collaboratively with you to help you apply for benefits or appeal a denial of benefits.